The Generation Project Capital Campaign

-There is $1.2 million remaining to be raised so that we can complete the first phase of the renovation which will include client advocacy rooms, a comfortable space for children while their parents receive advocacy and crucial space to hold weekly survivor support groups.
+As of January 1st, 2015, there is $225,000 remaining to be raised so that we can complete the renovation which will include client advocacy rooms, a comfortable space for children and teens while their parents receive advocacy and crucial space to hold weekly survivor support groups.

 Because we know that the work of SafePlace is both needed and valued by the community, we are certain that we can reach this goal.
 It will require the support and partnership of many individuals and there are many ‘naming’ opportunities available for the new SafePlace Community Service Center.